BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/intelligent.md

 `binary_sensor.octopus_energy_{{DEVICE_ID}}_intelligent_dispatching`

-This sensor is used to determine if you're currently in a planned dispatch period (i.e. "smart-charge" determined by Octopus Energy) or are within the standard off peak period.
+This sensor is used to determine if you're within a dispatching period (i.e. "smart-charge" determined by Octopus Energy).
 This sensor **will not** come on during a bump charge.

+Depending on your [account configuration](../setup/account.md#intelligent-rates-mode), what is determined as an active dispatching period will change.
+If you have configured to accept [planned or started dispatches](../setup/account.md#planned-and-started-dispatches-will-turn-into-off-peak-rates), then the sensor will turn on when you're are within an active planned or started dispatch period.
+If you have configured to accept [only started dispatches](../setup/account.md#only-started-dispatches-will-turn-into-off-peak-rates), then the sensor will turn on when you're are within an active started dispatch period, but not planned dispatch.

+!!! info

+    If you are after a sensor that will turn on during both the standard off peak rates and ad hoc charges, you're best to use the [off peak sensor](./electricity.md#off-peak).

 !!! warning